 - Search retargeting.
 Here’s a really fun one.
 As mentioned above, traditional retargeting when someone has visited your site.
 How else would they get the cookie on there?
 If you have a strong click through rate, maybe you’ve captured 5% of the people who have searched.
 The other 95% is lost forever – or are they?Well, some enterprising platforms have come up with a solution and allow you to retarget people who have searched for a particular term, but not visited your site.
 I’m pretty sure it’s done with magic cookies – which one would assume are different from magic brownies – but the possibilities are endless here.
 We especially love retargeting folks who have searched for your competitors.The three search retargeting industry leaders – Chango, Magnetic, and Simpli.fi – offer key differences from one another.
 Their minimums range from $5k to $30k per month.
 As of right now, Simpli.fi is the only one offering a self-service platform, although Magnetic has one in beta that is supposed to launch Q1 2012.

 - (Update) Cross Channel.
 Standard retargeting is not limited to just your Web site.
 You can drop cookies anywhere where people are using the internet to reach you, including email and social media properties like facebook.
 Hat tip to Caroline at Retargeter, a self-service retargeting platform, who mentioned these in the comments.

 Update 2: Chango reached out to provide a nice graphic called the 7 Types of Retargeting.
 You can click on that link to download, or read more from their blog post on the same subject.

 Update 3: Facebook opened up its ad exchange (FBX) to facebook retargeting in December.
 Now you can site retarget to visitors when they’re on facebook.

 Hope this recap is helpful.
-As with most of the topics about which we blog, if you want a firm to handle your retargeting efforts, let us know – we’d love to help!
+As with most of the topics about which we blog, if you want our Pittsburgh marketing firm to handle your retargeting efforts, let us know – we’d love to help!